 While for most people the words "wooden type" might not cause immediate excitement, once you step into the Hamilton Wood Type museum, that quickly changes.

 The history of wooden type has seen it fall in and out of favor many times over the years.
 Movable wooden type was first developed in China around 1040 AD, though was rejected in favor of clay type, due to the presence of wood grain in the print, and the warping of the wood blocks due to the ink.

 Wooden type returned to in China in the 1200s when a cheaper and more efficient method of producing it (including typesetting with bamboo strips to hold the blocks in place) was developed, making wood type a worthwhile alternative to clay.
 In 1834, William Leavenworth brought the use of wooden type back to America for much the same reasons, it was cheaper then lead, and now, it could be carved by machine, making it much more uniform.

 Then in 1868, a young man named Edward J. Hamilton was asked by a rushed printer, with no time to order a special type set from Chicago, to carve a set of wooden type.
 Hamilton did so on a foot-powered scroll saw on his mothers back porch, and the type was a hit.
 By 1900 Hamilton was the largest wooden type provider in the United States.
 Many of America's most famous printed materials were done in Hamiltons's wooden types including the infamous "Wanted" posters so often seen in westerns.

-As letterpress and other, once largely forgotten forms and crafts of typography come back into style, it seems wooden type, and the Hamilton museum which has kept the tradition alive, is once again ready for the spotlight.
+As letterpress and other once largely forgotten forms and crafts of typography come back into style, it seems wooden type and The Hamilton Museum which has kept the tradition alive, are once again ready for the spotlight.

 Obscura Day location: April 9, 2011.